kaleid-liner/OSH-2019-Labs/lab2/README.md

 ## Install dependencies

 klsh use [the GNU Readline Library](https://tiswww.case.edu/php/chet/readline/rltop.html) to provide some basic command line features, e.g., command editing, history expansion, file names completion.
-To get insight into its user interface, you can read the [doc](https://tiswww.case.edu/php/chet/readline/rluserman.html).  klsh need GNU Readline Library to compile and run.
+To get insight into its user interface, you can read the [doc](https://tiswww.case.edu/php/chet/readline/rluserman.html).  klsh needs GNU Readline Library to compile and run.
 If you are on an Ubuntu machine, please type:

 ```shell
 sudo apt install libreadline7 libreadline-dev